 Bachelor’s degrees within GCU Engineering include focused areas such as biomedical materials, electronics, mechanical design and robotics.
 Learn more about the engineering degrees GCU offers and how you can get started today.

 Throughout your studies in GCU Engineering, you’ll have access to labs and industry equipment that are typically used in professional settings and not commonly accessible to undergraduate students.
-The purpose of these state-of-the-art facilities is to combine lecture and lab classrooms, enabling activity-based learning alongside theoretical instruction.
+The purpose of these facilities is to combine lecture and lab classrooms, enabling activity-based learning alongside theoretical instruction.
 Programs outside the classroom are also available for students to gain additional experience.

 - Biomedical Device Development Lab